Grammarly vs Sapling

 - What integrations does it support?

-- Grammarly integrates via browser extensions and desktop/mobile apps but has no public API.
+- Grammarly integrates via browser extensions, desktop apps, and mobile apps across many platforms.

 - Who is it best for?

-- It is best for students, professionals, and writers seeking to improve writing clarity and correctness.
+- It is best for individuals and teams needing quick, accurate writing corrections and tone suggestions.

 - What is this tool?